 You know how sometimes people say imitation is the best form of flattery?
 Well… I don’t know if I buy that, but consider this post flattery to the MAX!
 I saw this image somewhere sometime and it instantly burned into my brain.
 It’s from the incredibly talented Elsie Larson of A Beautiful Mess.
 Knowing her, she spend months and months and months curating and collecting.
 I started looking at the flea market one weekend and immediately felt discouraged and impatient.
-So… I reached out to my friends at DecoArt, they sent me some of their glass stain and I made my own!
+So… I reached out to my friends at DecoArt, they sent me some of their glass stain (affiliate) and I made my own!

 DIY RAINBOW GLASS